mttmantovani/thesis-pandoc-markdown/source/cps.md

 \leftarrow i}$ vanish.
 Furthermore, the temperature of the leads becomes irrelevant.
 The electric current flowing in the lead is simply given by
 $I_\alpha = e \Gamma_\alpha \sum_\sigma \langle N_{\alpha \sigma} \rangle$, with
 the average performed on the steady state.
+It is worth noticing that the negative bias also reduces the number of available states in the double dot: The triplet states $|T0\rangle$ and $|T\sigma$ can be excluded from the computation, as they can only appear due to the blocked lead-to-dot tunneling.

 In absence of resonators, the stationary solution to master equation (-@eq:cps:master-equation) can be found analytically.
 Hence, we can find a simple expression for the stationary